-NAME OF SCHOOL/ENTITY

-Ipswich Flexible Learning Cent re

-Concerns about inappropriate behaviour of employees and all harm/likely harm to students at this school/entity may be reported to the Student Protection Contacts whose names appear below:

-There must be at least two staff members at the school/entity who are appointed as Student Protection Contacts by the Principal/Entity Director.
+Townsville Flexible Learning Centre Concerns about inappropriate behaviour of employees and all harm/likely harm to students at this school/entity may be reported to the Student Protection Contacts whose names appear below: There must be at least two staff members at the school/entity who are appointed as Student Protection Contacts by the Principal/Entity Director.
 One must be the Principal/Entity Director.
 In the context of the Flexible Learning Centres, the Head of Campus (HOC) must be one of the Student Protection Contacts.

-Tim Young

-(Principal) Jessie Fraser

-(Associated Head of Campus)

-David Harrison (Head of Campus )

-THE REGIONAL DIRECTOR, NORTHERN REGION EREA MAY BE CONTACTED ON (07) 3737 6700 or 3737 6712

-The Catholic School authority for this school/entity is known as: Edmund Rice Education Australia

-For which the Governing Body is: The Trustees of Edmund Rice Education Australia

-The Directors of the School/Entity's Governing Body are: Bro.
-Paul Oakley cfc, Dr. John Honner, Ms Kathleen Freeman, David James White and Ms Philomena Mary Billington
+Tim Young, Principal Todd Alloway, Head of Campus Pam Searle, Associate Head of Campus THE REGIONAL DIRECTOR, NORTHERN REGION EREA MAY BE CONTACTED ON (07) 3737 6700 or 3737 6712 The Catholic School authority for this school/entity is known as: Edmund Rice Education Australia For which the Governing Body is: The Trustees of Edmund Rice Education Australia The Directors of the School/Entity's Governing Body are: Bro.
+Paul Oakley cfc, Dr. John Honner, Ms Kathleen Freemam, David James White and Ms Philomena Mary Billington.
+IMPORTANT INFORMATION Although employees are required to follow the Student Protection processes and quidelines laid down by essential to ensure a student's safety.

-IMPORTANT INFORMATION

-Although employees are required to follow the Student Protection processes and guidelines laid down by EREA Northern Region, this does not limit the freedom of any person to take immediate action to notify police of any complaint or concern about the safety of a student, particularly if he/she believes that it is essential to ensure a student's safety.